Table of Contents

 Staying in the same house after you’ve decided to divorce can be tough.
 You and your spouse will need to lay some ground rules.
 Naturally, you’ll want to discuss what constitutes a legal separation with your North York divorce lawyer; don’t assume that you’re legally separated without consulting your lawyer first.

-Although the Ontario Divorce Act states that couples must live “separate and apart”, this does not necessarily mean that you have to live in different houses.
-If your relationship has ended, but you remain in the same house as your spouse for any reason (i.e. children, finances, etc.) you can still be deemed to be living “separate and apart”.
-The important aspect is that you are no longer behaving like a married couple.
+Although the Ontario Divorce Act states that couples must live “separate and apart,” this does not necessarily mean that you have to live in different houses.
+If your relationship has ended, but you remain in the same family home as your spouse for any reason (i.e., children, finances, etc.) you can still be deemed to be living “separate and apart.”
+The important aspect is that you no longer behave like a married couple.

 Your new house rules will likely include:

 - No sex.
 You and your spouse should avoid being intimate with each other for the duration of time you live under the same roof.

 - No dating.
 While you may be finished with your marriage, wait until your North York divorce lawyer gives you the go-ahead before you start dating someone new and begin a new relationship.

 - No family activities.
 Although you and your spouse still live together, you’ll probably need to stop doing things together as a family.
 If you don’t, you’ll run the risk of confusing your young children and might jeopardize the status of your separation.